uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/application-level-protocols.md

 > Shop Keeper: "Sure, here’s the can of soda you’d get." \*Hands you a photo of a can of soda\*

 What’s neat about HTTP is that it allows you to also modify the contents of the server.
-Say you’re now also a representative for the soda company, and you’d like to re-stock some shelves.
+Say you’re now also a representative for the soda company, and you’d like to restock some shelves.

 A POST request allows you to send information in the other direction.
 This request allows you to replace a resource on the server with one you supply.